EWC-consortium/eudi-wallet-rulebooks-and-schemas/rulebooks/rb002_eu_company_certificate.md

 ## 2. EUCC Issuance process

-The Regulation specifies who is able to issue the EUCC to companies: “Companies could apply for such an EU Company Certificate, with national business registers or through the system of interconnection of registers […] Such an EU Company Certificate should be issued and certified by the national business registers.”
+The Regulation specifies who is able to issue the EUCC to companies: “Companies could apply for such an EU Company Certificate, with national business registers or through the system of interconnection of registers […] Such an EU Company Certificate should be issued and certified by the business registers.”

 To comply with the Regulation, only Business Registries are allowed to be the authentic source of the EUCC attestation, and they can decide to use a Pub-EAAs provider to issue it on their behalf.